iannesbitt/CaseThwaitesSPH/README.md

 #### Runtime

 This run was 5 model-seconds long and consists of 1000 samples (sample rate 0.005 model-seconds).
-It took ~12 hours to compute on a NVIDIA GeForce 1060.
+It took ~12 hours to compute on a NVIDIA GeForce GTX 1060.

 ## Run 01 - 2019-04-02
 ### Geometry